collocations.org

 We ordered a round of drinks while waiting for a table.

-VERB + DRINK
+VERB + drink

-drink, have
+consume (formal), drink, have

-I''ll just drink my drink then we can go. | She had a hot drink and went to bed.
+She had a hot drink and went to bed.

-sip | down, finish, knock back
+down, finish, knock back

 He knocked back his drink in one go and ordered another one.